How to think in English and stop directly translating from your mother tongue

 It wasn't my intention to base my Word-Phrase Table on just words and collocations.
 In fact, personalised sentences (true sentences about my life or situations familiar to me) CONTAINING target words and phrases were an essential element of my table.

 Looking at the above row from my table for the word “country”, I recorded collocations and useful multi-word units after a dash (-).
-Personalised sentences followed a star (*).
+I put personalised sentences after a star (*).

 Hence: